aframevr/aframe-site/src/faq/index.md

 ## What mobile devices does A-Frame support?

 On mobile, A-Frame works best on newer iPhones.
-Android devices currently exhibit errors with A-Frame's texture implementation and can render elements in solid black.
-This is a major known issue and something we are working to resolve with smarter texture map handling, as well as developer guidelines.
+Android devices can exhibit an error where textures appear black.
+This is a known issue with A-Frame's texture and lighting implementation, and a top priority to resolve as soon as possible.

 ## How can I share my work?